Fiction about family life, as psychotherapy

 The room warmed up, partly from the heating system and partly because of the sunshine through the big glass windows.
 At 11.30am, Delaney was punch-drunk from bashing his brains against his case notes, and trying to work out the next steps in a dozen cases that were current; and getting no closer to understanding any of them, never mind resolving one of them.

 He stood up and walked to the window, which looked out across Baggot Street Bridge.
 He stretched his arms out and yawned.
-Then he sat on the floor, leaned back against the wall beneath the window sill, and felt the warm sunshine through the glass relaxing his head.
+Then he sat on the floor, leaned back against the wall beneath the window sill, and felt the warm sunshine through the glass relaxing his scalp.
 Bobby Vinton was crooning ‘Blue Velvet’ in the background.
 His headache began to reduce, almost immediately, which brought a tear of relief to his eyes.
 Within seconds he was asleep.

 A few minutes after Sgt Delaney fell asleep, the office door creaked open, and in stepped an unusually tall man in full buckskin suit and a full Indian chief’s headdress of eagle feathers.
 At first sight, he seemed like a genuine American Indian.
 But then there were inconsistencies.
-He had a wispy chin beard and moustache, like some Chinese might have, which was an impossibility for a pure American Indian.
+He had a wispy chin beard and moustache, like some Chinese might have, which was a physical impossibility for a pure American Indian.
 He was wearing shiny, patent leather shoes, with alligator skin inset in the tops.
 And where his buckskin jacket was open at the neck, he revealed an emerald green tie, with a gold harp tiepin.

 Copyright (c) The Institute for E-CENT Publications, 2018-2019.